-Conclusions on smart youth work (Council of the European Union 2017) identify both the potential and risks of digital youth work "in raising the awareness and competences of young people, especially those with fewer opportunities, their families, youth workers, youth leaders and other stakeholders supporting youth".
-The main risks identified in this study that concern, not only digital youth work, but digitalisation overall, are: cyberbullying, exposure to harmful online content, information bubbles and lack of critical thinking, and questions of privacy and data protection.
+Conclusions on smart youth work (2017: 3) identify both the potential and risk of digital youth work "[...]in raising the awareness and competences of young people, especially those with fewer opportunities, their families, youth workers, youth leaders and other stakeholders supporting youth".
+The main risks identified in this study that concern, not only digital youth work, but digitalisation overall, are: cyber bullying, exposure to harmful online content, information bubbles and lack of critical thinking, and questions of privacy and data protection.